GMUCERG/LWC/README.md

 Note: Commercial and open-source simulators provide mechanisms for overriding the value of top-level testbench generics without the need to manually change the VHDL file.

 #### Measurement Mode
-- The `LWC_TB` now includes an experimental measurement mode intended to aid designers with verification of formulas for execution times and latencies.
+- The `LWC_TB` now includes a timing measurement mode which measures the number of cycles spent on the execution of each individual test-case.
 To activate this mode, set `G_TEST_MODE` to 4.
-Measurement Mode yields results in simulator reports and two file formats: txt and csv.
-The generated output file can be specified by the `G_FNAME_TIMING` generic.
+The results of the timing measurement are written to the file specified by the `G_FNAME_TIMING` testbench generic.

 ## Software
 The software subdirectory contains: